 What happens when we make art together?
 This project explores the impact of engaging with the arts on infant’s well-being, development and attachment relationships.
-We are looking to create an evidence base for the social consequences of art making in early childhood, for both vulnerable and non-vulnerable families
+We are looking to create an evidence base for the social consequences of art making in early childhood.

-In the current stage of this project we will work collaboratively with the Dundee Contemporary Arts centre in order to study the impact that the art participation has upon the social well-being of young children and how shared art experiences may help to build strong attachment relationships.
-This will be looked at from two perspectives; studying the impact upon families with children who attend participatory arts activities as part of the DCA activity programme, and measuring the efficacy of a specific arts psychotherapy intervention which targets families with young children where the attachment relationships are considered vulnerable.
-The project aims to look for details of the behavioural changes following these participatory and therapeutic arts experiences in order to pick apart what is happening when young children make art together with their carers.
+In the next stage of the project we began working collaboratively with Dundee Contemporary Arts in order to study the impact that the art participation has upon the social well-being of young children and how shared art experiences may help to build strong attachment relationships.
+We looked at this from multiple perspectives; studying the impact upon families with young children who attended arts activities as part of the DCA activity programme, measuring the efficacy of a specific arts psychotherapy intervention which targets families with young children where the attachment relationships are considered vulnerable, and offering families at risk of low wellbeing art resources to use in their home.
+We also did lots of public engagement to get as many 0-3s as possible making art.
+The project looked for details of the behavioural changes following these participatory and therapeutic arts experiences in order to pick apart what was happening when young children made art together with their carers.

 The research context